Los Angeles Same-Sex Divorce Lawyer

 Getting the legal right to marry was a huge victory for same-sex couples across the country.
 However, many same-sex couples find that relationships don’t always last.
 As a result, some same-sex marriages will end in divorce.
 Given the fact that same-sex marriage has only been legal for a short period of time, the law regarding LGBT divorce is still evolving.
 If you are considering a same-sex divorce, it is important to speak with an attorney who understands this complex area of the law.

-At Berenji & Associates, families have trusted our Los Angeles divorce attorneys with their most intimate disputes for more than 25 years.
+At Berenji & Associates, families have trusted our Los Angeles divorce lawyers with their most intimate disputes for more than 25 years.
 We are committed to helping you navigate the divorce process and achieve the results you want.
 Whether you need help dividing marital assets, figuring out child custody arrangements, or requesting spousal support, we are here to help.
 Call us today to schedule your free consultation.

 Overview of the Same-Sex Divorce Process